 Smash burgers are a thing of simple culinary beauty.
-Take a couple of ounces of ground beef – form a ball – toss the ball on a hot griddle – smash with spatula or grill press – cook 2 minutes – flip add American cheese – cook 1 minute – put on a toasted potato roll – top with mustard, mayo, pickle chips, and perhaps lettuce, tomato, and onion – eat and be satisfied.
-My current favorite NYC burgers are all smashed style burgers (even if not all are smashed), so I decided to change up my home burger game and start making smash burgers.
+A couple of ounces of ground beef, smashed into a patty on a searingly hot griddle, cooked until a crisp crust forms, topped with American cheese, and served on a potato roll.
+Top it with mustard, mayo, pickle chips, and perhaps lettuce, tomato, and onion then eat and be satisfied.
+My current favorite NYC burgers are all smashed-style, so I decided to change up my home burger game and start making smash burgers.

 While it is certainly possible to do this burger in a non-stick skillet, the best results are going to come from a cast-iron pan.
 You want something heavy that will hold heat and replicate a commercial kitchen griddle.
 Best turn the kitchen fan on early.
 It will get smoky.
 When you get your pan up to temperature, add a tablespoon of vegetable oil or butter and spread it evenly using a paper towel held with tongs.
 You’re looking for a nice shiny pan with no pools of oil.

 I am a proponent of plain high-fat content ground chuck for burgers.
-No dry-aging – no special blends – definitely not grass-fed.
+No dry-aging, no special blends, and definitely not grass-fed.
 Once upon a time, you could find 70/30 mix in the store (70% lean beef, 30% fat) and that made amazing burgers.
 These days, unless you get a custom grind at a butcher, you’re probably going to find 80/20 chuck.
 That’s what I recommend here.
-Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls, and rest them in the fridge to let the fat set back up before cooking.
+Three simple prep steps: lightly season (salt, pepper, and Worcestershire mixed into the meat), do not overwork when making the balls and rest them in the fridge to let the fat set back up before cooking.